Do People in France Speak English? Everything You Need to Know

 ➡️First and VERY IMPORTANTLY, it’s much more polite to ask “Do you speak English” than just starting to speak English to someone.
 You can do this in French: Parlez-vous anglais? or even in English.

 ➡️Second, whenever you go into a shop or bakery, greet the workers.
-You always, always say hello, “Bonjour“, when arriving and goodbye, and “Au Revoir“, and/or have a good day, “Bonne journée,” when leaving.
+You always, always say hello, “Bonjour“, when arriving, and goodbye, “Au Revoir“, when leaving.
+You can also say “Bonne journée,” when leaving.

 ➡️Fourth, If you need to get past someone on the metro or you accidentally bump into someone on the street, it’s polite to say “pardon” or if you need to get someone’s attention, you can say “excusez-moi.”